-Exploratory play allows infants to learn about things which interest them, in a purposefully created environment.
-The intention is to create a curiosity in the infants to reach out and discover new information while ‘investigating’ his surroundings.
-Exploring their physical environment comprises a great deal of the learning for mobile infants and toddlers.
-For example, a 7 month old baby is placed on a mat with a shiny reflective bowl and a soft velvet cloth near him.
+Exploratory play allows infants to learn about things that interest them, in a purposefully created environment.
+The intention is to create a curiosity in the infants to reach out and discover new information while ‘investigating’ their surroundings.
+Exploring their physical environment comprises a great deal of learning for mobile infants and toddlers.
+For example, a 7-month-old baby is placed on a mat with a shiny reflective bowl and a soft velvet cloth near him.

 An older infant who is figuring out how to use a spoon to feed himself will soon learn what motion is required from him to get the delicious food from the bowl to his mouth.
 Another toddler who is learning to climb up and down a play structure will also ascertain after a few tries that it is safer and less daunting to descend legs first.